sparna-git/Sparnatural/docs/Querying-a-password-protected-SPARQL-endpoint.md

 _[Home](index.html) > Querying a password-protected SPARQL endpoint_

-# uerying a password-protected SPARQL endpoint
+# Querying a password-protected SPARQL endpoint

 ## The problem